 Our history guides our future

 Our story starts with Patti Green, an emergency department social worker in Boise, Idaho.
-At the onset of the opioid epidemic, Patti realized there was no way of tracking vital patient information as her patients travelled to different points of care.
+At the onset of the opioid epidemic, Patti realized there was no way of tracking vital patient information as her patients travelled between different points of care.

 Patti began making daily calls to hospitals and clinics across the state, creating handwritten care plans and spreadsheets for the patients under her care.
-Patti’s project spread and soon other providers began contributing information for their own patients.
+Patti’s project spread, and soon other providers began contributing information for their own patients.

-As the project grew, it needed to graduate beyond paper and pencil, resulting in Patti’s son, Adam, and his roommate, Wylie, founding the Collective we know today.
+As the project grew, it needed to graduate beyond paper and pencil—resulting in Patti’s son, Adam, and his roommate, Wylie, founding the Collective we know today.

 I’m helping put a man on the moon

 In 1961, John F. Kennedy visited NASA headquarters for the first time.
 During his tour, he met engineers, mathematicians, and astronauts, but one janitor left a lasting impression.
 When Kennedy asked what he did at NASA, the janitor answered proudly, “Well, Mr. President, I’m helping put a man on the moon.”